 In 2011, 12.1% of US military veterans who had served after the September 11 attacks in 2001 were unemployed; 29.1% of male veterans aged 18–24 were unemployed.

-In 2011, unemployment in the United Kingdom peaked at nearly 2.7 million.
-The unemployment rate of Britain's young black people was 47.4%.
+In 2011, unemployment peaked at nearly 2.7 million in the UK.
+The unemployment rate of Britain's young black people was 47.4% in 2011.

-Since October 2013, men have been increasingly joining the labor force in the United States.
+Since October 2013, there has been an increase in men joining the labor force in the United States.

 In 2013, Representative Hunter proposed that the Bureau of Labor Statistics use the U5 rate instead of the current U3 rate.